scwe/redux-refetch/README.md

 * Ensure the `mapDispatchToRefetch` functions actually get called
 * Ensure that ownProps are passed correctly everywhere
 * Make sure that when the component already has a property called `__dependencies` nothing breaks
+* Test that when null is supplied for `mapStateToDependencies`, props still get passed correctly

 ### TODO